Estágios no Secretariado Permanente

 Duration of Internships

-As a general rule, the duration of an internship is three to six months.
-However, the Permanent Bureau occasionally seeks candidates for shorter Internships; these missions de stage are devoted to a very precise task that can be completed quickly.
+As a general rule, the duration of an internship is three or six months.
+However, the Permanent Bureau occasionally seeks candidates for shorter Internships.

 The intern should speak at least one of the two official languages of the Conference, French and English.
-Knowledge of other languages is an asset.
+Knowledge of the other official language is an asset.
+Knowledge of any other languages may also be an advantage.

-Any person interested in an internship at the Hague Conference should submit the following documentation:
+Any person interested in applying for an internship at the Hague Conference should submit a duly completed summary application form together with the following supporting documentation:

 - a curriculum vitae